-Climate Change, Connected Cities, landscape architecture, smart technology
+Climate Change, Connected Cities, Landscape architecture, smart technology

 Ever since the advent of the smartphone, apps have been transformative.
 Whether allowing us to instantly communicate with millions, navigate unfamiliar cities, or request a private car, apps like Twitter, Google Maps and Uber now provide the digital infrastructure on which we increasingly rely.
 In the competitive market place of the App Store or Google Play, those apps which succeed typically share two interconnected traits: a compelling user interface coupled with a focus on problem solving functionality – and underpinned by a great deal of behind the scenes software engineering.
 Additionally, hardware and software resources are often shared with one another, from the use of cameras and microphones to GPS locations and personal contacts, synthesising digital environments that are greater than the sum of their parts.
 The results can be impactful, creating compelling experiences that keep us coming back for more.
 In many respects designing our physical environments is no different, or at least it shouldn’t be.